csci265-team/HiddenFrame/documentation/proof-of-concept.md

   Different types of tests:

-  - Functional tests which verifies that the API endpoints (e.g., upload, retrieve, delete images) are behaving as expected.
+  - Functional tests which verify that the API endpoints (e.g., upload, retrieve, delete images) are behaving as expected.
-  - Validation tests ensures that the inputs and outputs conform to the expected formats and constraints (e.g., image file types, size limits).
+  - Validation tests ensure that the inputs and outputs conform to the expected formats and constraints (e.g., image file types, size limits).
   - Boundary tests are to test the edge cases to ensure the API can handle maximum and minimum values, as well as invalid inputs gracefully.

-- Through Postman we can make environments which are basically collection of variables that we can manage centrally, making it easier to switch between different setups (e.g., development, staging).
-Setting up different environment will boost our testing efficiency as we could easily switch between different environment without modifying the requests.
+- Through Postman, we can make environments which are basically collections of variables that we can manage centrally, making it easier to switch between different setups (e.g., development, staging).
+Setting up different environments will boost our testing efficiency as we could easily switch between different environments without modifying the requests.
 - To load test, Postman can simulate load by having multiple parallel virtual users hit our endpoints.
-Using this method we can observe how the API performs under stress, and measure the response time to ensure that they meet the required benchmarks.
+Using this method, we can observe how the API performs under stress and measure the response time to ensure that they meet the required benchmarks.

 #### 4.3.2.
 Monitoring

-Postman plots the graph for the above discussed matrics which make it easier to visualize these performance data.
-It also can set-up periodic health checks our API endpoints to ensure they are up and running.
+Postman plots the graph for the above-discussed metrics, which makes it easier to visualize performance data.
+It also can set up periodic health checks for our API endpoints to ensure they are up and running.
 This involves sending a simple request to each endpoint and checking the status code.
-A 200 status code indicates the API is functioning correctly.
-We can also configure alerts sent to our emails which would notify us of any critical issues in the time of automated test runs.
+A 200 status code indicates that the API is functioning correctly.
+We can also configure alerts sent to our emails, which would notify us of any critical issues in the time of automated test runs.

 ## 5. Glossary